hdShang/arxiv-daily/docs/cs-AI/2025-05-16/papers/250511136v1-reinforcement-learning-for-amr-charging-decisions-the-impact-of-rewa.md

 ---
 layout: default
-title: Reinforcement Learning for AMR Charging Decisions: The Impact of Reward and Action Space Design
+title: "Reinforcement Learning for AMR Charging Decisions: The Impact of Reward and Action Space Design"
 ---

 # Reinforcement Learning for AMR Charging Decisions: The Impact of Reward and Action Space Design